celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/ledger.md

 You will see `Pending Ledger review` on the device’s screen.

 {% hint style="info" %}
-`Pending Ledger review` means that the Celo app is approved to be in the developer store but undergoing additional reviews by the Leger team to be approved in the public store.
+`Pending Ledger review` means that the Celo app is approved to be in the developer store, but is undergoing additional reviews by the Ledger team before it is approved in the public store.
+{% endhint %}

+{% hint style="warning" %}
+There have been reports of a possible [issue](https://github.com/celo-org/celo-ledger-spender-app/issues/13) that appears to affect developer store apps on the Ledger Nano X including Celo where a user clicking through the `Pending Ledger review` notice too rapidly can cause the device to freeze.
+If this occurs, wait until the device's battery is depleted, then charge and power up again.
 {% endhint %}

 Press both buttons on the device at the same time to continue.